 Organized in 1907 when it took over the Wiltshire Glove Company, the officers of Peerless Glove were owners Samuel B. Ardis, President, and Mark Ardis, Vice President.
 Additional officers were Andrew Thomson, Treasurer, and Perry H. Benjamin, Secretary.
 The glove plant was located in a wooden building on the west side of Second Street [13 South Second] near the former Armory.
 By 1907, it had opened a second factory in Coopersville.
-Samuel Ardis and his nephew, Mark, also owned and operated the American Brass Novelty Company.
-In 1911 Security Glove Company of Chicago merged with Peerless and Arthur W. Elliott arrived as plant Superintendent.
+Samuel Ardis and his nephew Mark also owned and operated the American Brass Novelty Company.
+In 1911 Security Glove Company of Chicago merged with Peerless and Arthur W. Elliott arrived as plant superintendent.
 In 1913 Barton Elliott came from Chicago and bought out Perry Benjamin's share.
 Shortly afterward, the entire business was taken over by Arthur W. Elliott and Barton Elliott, along with a few other local people.
-By 1920 the company was producing gloves in Coopersville, as well as in Grand Haven.
 Its heavy-duty glove sold for \$3.20 a dozen at that time.
 In 1922 Peerless erected a three-story building on the corner of Seventh and Elliott Streets [633 Elliott].
 Five years later the owners purchased an additional 66 feet fronting Seventh Street for expansion purposes.
 By the 1940s Abraham Reenders and Arthur Elliott were co-owners.
 The Pioneer Rubber Company of Ohio bought the firm in 1945 and Ernest Davis Ginter took over as Manager.
 In 1949 Ginter purchased all outstanding capital stock.
 In 1952 he sold the firm back to Pioneer Rubber, which then closed the plant.

-1907 MICHIGAN MATERIALS CONSTRUCTION MATERIALS CORP./CONSTRUCTION AGGREGATES CORP.
+1907 MICHIGAN MATERIALS/CONSTRUCTION MATERIALS CORP./CONSTRUCTION AGGREGATES CORP.
 [1907-1977]